OpenLink Personal Assistant VAD Installation, Configuration, and Usage Guide

 Package Download & Installation

-3. Set the enable_g_in_sec = 1 parameter in the [Flags] section in the virtuoso.ini configuration file and restarted the Virtuoso server.
+4. In the [Flags] section of the virtuoso.ini configuration file, set enable_g_in_sec = 1, and restart the Virtuoso server.

 Once the packages have been downloaded, they can be installed via the Virtuoso iSQL command-line or Conductor interfaces.
-You MUST install the VAL package prior to installing the Personal Assistant package.
+You MUST install the VAL package before installing the Personal Assistant package.

 The installation is now complete:

-Additional information about the VAL package is available here but following the steps in this guide will walk you through relevant aspects of its configuration for use with the Personal Assistant.
+Additional information about the VAL package is available here.
+You don’t need to digest all that now.
+The steps in this guide will walk you through relevant aspects of VAL configuration for use with the Personal Assistant.

 Configuration